What It Takes to Work in Cybersecurity

 Feel free to get in touch with us today or join our newsletter to get the latest buzz on cybersecurity recruitment.

-Phoebe Lagasca is an Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Phoebe Lagasca is a Senior Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.

 You can download their FREE comprehensive guide on “The Complete Guide to Navigating your Job Search – 5 Proven Steps to Secure your Ideal Fintech or Data Role”.
 Alternatively, you can view the Datasearch Consulting website or contact them directly on firstname.lastname@example.org for a more detailed discussion.